imarri01/SupervisedLearning_ML/README.md

 ### 🔍 Model Selection

-- **Notebooks:** Model selection steps are documented in `notebooks/2 - model-selection.ipynb`.
+- **Notebooks:** Model selection steps are documented in `notebooks/2 - model_selection.ipynb`.
 - **Models Tested:**
   - Decision Tree
   - Random Forest
   - Other relevant regression models
 - **Actions:**
-  - Split the data into training and testing sets.
+  - Split the training data into training and validation sets.
   - Trained multiple models on the training set.
   - Evaluated models using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.
   - Selected the best-performing models for further tuning.